Jungal10/Test-taxonomic/app/code/README.md

 ## Files:

+- `analysis_script.py`
+functions for create the analysis from the input to the output file

+- `Dockerfile`
+Docker config file

+- `requirements.txt`
+modules necessary to run the pipeline

-- pipleine.sh
+- `run.sh`
-From raw files, does the preprocessig to generate a certain output
+executor